Sled Dog and Sled Dog Racing FAQ

-Answer: Harnesses can be hand-washed or machine washed with a mild detergent in warm water.
+Harnesses can be hand-washed, or machine washed with a mild detergent in warm water.
 Hang them to dry (collar up in humid climates) away from a heat source to prevent shrinkage.
 (Machine drying will cause your harnesses to turn into puppy harnesses if you aren't careful).
-Hose off your ganglines -- being especially careful to wash the dirt from the snaps -- and hang to dry.
+Hose off your gang lines -- being especially careful to wash the dirt from the snaps -- and hang to dry.
 Follow your manufacturer's recommendations for washing winter clothes.
 If you have questions, consult the manufacturer of your equipment for proper care.

-Answer: A good premium high protein dog food is usually sufficient for the recreational team.
-If your dog(s) do more work than 2 x their normal activity level, then you should consider meat supplimentation.
+2. Should I supplement with meat?
+A good premium high protein dog food is usually sufficient for the recreational team.
+If your dog(s) do more work than 2 x their normal activity level, then you should consider meat supplementation.
 A good premium high activity level dog food has 30% protein 20% fat ratio.
-Competative sprint teams and distance racing dogs need extra suppliments.
-Be sure to add some steamed bone meal when supplimenting with meat to avoid a calcium/phosporous imbalance.
+Competitive sprint teams and distance racing dogs need extra supplements.
+Be sure to add some steamed bone meal when supplementing with meat to avoid a calcium/phosphorous imbalance.

 3. How do I go about developing a good race diet?

 Tough question.
 The Speed Mushing Manual by Jim Welch lists the Charlie Champaigne diet which is a good start.
 Rick Swenson's Secrets of Long Distance Mushing also provides a diet.
 Talk to musher's in your area to find suppliers.
 If you are lucky to live in areas that sell the Champaigne diet, use that and follow the directions.